 Poinsettias flowers, tinsel, Christmas lights and Nativity scenes decorate homes, churches and public places.

 There is a street in Hong Kong that, in the run up to Christmas, sells only Christmas Trees and other plants.
 Christmas Trees are especially popular with Christians in Hong Kong.

 In Hong Kong, /Santa is most commonly called Santa Claus or Father Christmas.
 In Cantonese he is known as "Sing Daan Lou Yan" (Christmas Old Man) although most people use English to refer to him.

 Every year in Hong Kong there is a 'Winterfest'.
 It's a huge winter party that involves the shops, theme parks and other attractions in Hong Kong.

 Winterfest is also famous for its New Year's countdown and displays of lights and fireworks all over the city.
 These are really spectacular and light up all the skyscrapers and buildings.
 Here's a clip of a laser and light show from 2007 (link will take you to youtube.com).
-Find out more about Winterfest (external link).
+Find out more about Winterfest (goes to another site).